Surgical Technology applications for Fall 2016 program entry are no longer being accepted.

 Prospective students can read the Surgical Technology program links below, which include information about admission requirements, selection criteria, and program of study.
-The program is offered beginning at two different times per year; one begins in the spring and one begins in the fall.
+The program is offered once a year beginning in August.

 If you have questions regarding transferable college credits, prerequisites, or general education courses, please see the Records Office online, contact the Records office: 615-353-3218, or e-mail email@example.com.